Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: What is the problem?

 \subsection{Causal identifiability and the g-formula}

-Naive regression modeling fails not because estimation is impossible in this setting; the causal effect is indeed identifiable, and so it can be estimated with the right methods. \citet{robins1986new} showed that, if there are no unmeasured confounders (and subject to two technical conditions described in Appendix~\ref{app:identification}) the causal effect $\psi(\overline{a})$ in (\ref{eq:psi_def}) is given by
+Naive regression modeling fails not because estimation is impossible in this setting; the causal effect is indeed identifiable, and so it can be estimated with the right methods. \citet{robins1986new} showed that, if there are no unmeasured confounders (and subject to two technical conditions, no-interference and positivity, described in Appendix~\ref{app:identification}) the causal effect $\psi(\overline{a})$ in (\ref{eq:psi_def}) is given by the \textit{g-formula}:

 where

 The intuition for the formula is this as follows.
 Take the joint density

 Now replace each $p(a_t | {\rm past})$ with a point mass at $a_t$ (as if we intervened to set the treatment to be $a_t$ for all units) and take the mean of $Y$ from the resulting distribution.